RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 To share and import an RDB file that is stored in a GCP Storage bucket:

-1. In the GCP Storage bucket, edit the file's Access Control List to give read access to Redis Enterprise Cloud.
+1. In the GCP Storage bucket, edit the file's Access Control List to give read access to Redis Enterprise Cloud:
     - Select **Edit access** in the RDB file menu.
     - Select **Add item**.
     - Enter the user details and access:
        - In the Entity field of the new item, select **User**.
        - In the Name field of the new item, enter: `service@redislabs-prod-clusters.iam.gserviceaccount.com`
        - In the Access field of the new item, select **Reader**.
-    - Select **Save**.
+    1. Select **Save**.

     For more information, see [Set ACLs](https://cloud.google.com/storage/docs/access-control/create-manage-lists#set-an-acl) on the Google Cloud docs.

 1. In the [Redis Cloud admin console](https://app.redislabs.com/), select the target database from the database list.
 1. Scroll down to **Danger Zone** and select **Import**.
 1. Enter the details for the RDB file:
-    - Source Type - Select **Google Cloud Storage**.
+    - Source type - Select **Google Cloud Storage**.
-    - RDB file path - Enter the URL for RDB file: `gs://bucketname/[path/]filename.rdb[.gz]`
+    - Source path - Enter the URL for the RDB file: `gs://bucketname/[path/]filename.rdb[.gz]`

         Where:
         - `bucketname` - Name of the GCS bucket